 There's a critical period for morel production with elms from my experience.
 You're looking for elms that are dying and shedding their bark to get the most morels.
 As the trees continue to decompose, other mushrooms like Cerioporus squamosus (pheasant back) and mica caps start to show up, and the morels eventually leave.
 To clarify, the morels leave the tree, but not the area.

-My theory, which is backed up by anecdotal evidence from a number of morel hunters in Minnesota and Wisconsin, is that the Midwestern Morels are gradually transitioning hosts from elms to green ash, which is being affected by the emerald ash borer.
+My theory, which is backed up by anecdotal evidence from a number of morel hunters in Minnesota and Wisconsin, is that the Midwestern Morels will still be found in quantity, but hunters may want to switch to looking at green and white ash trees affected by the emerald ash borer.
 Some morel hunters are already taking the cue, and I know people that now exclusively hunt green ash in the Midwest, instead of elms.

-If the morels are indeed transitioning hosts, the voracity that golden oyster mushrooms consume dead elm trees, many of which are past the perfect period for producing morels, would be a moot point.
+With the voracity that golden oyster mushrooms consume dead elm trees, many of which are past the perfect period for producing morels, kind of makes their impact on morels a moot point.
 We morel hunters just need to start looking for dying ash trees, instead of elms.
+Bitternut and shagbark hickory trees will produce morels too.

 Identification